ImadMashhood/xnmo/README.md

 ## ⏳ Usage

 ### Clocking In & Out

-- Users can clock in from the home screen.
+- Users tap the Clock In button from the Home Screen.
-- Status updates to "Clocked In" with a timestamp.
+- Status updates to "Clocked In" with a timestamp and GPS location.
-- Users can take breaks and end breaks.
+- Users can tap "Take Break" to log a break.
+- The system records the timestamp and pauses work tracking.
+- Pressing "End Break" resumes tracking.
+- Users tap "Clock Out" to finish their work session.
-- When clocking out, a new entry is stored in Firestore.
+- A new entry is stored in Firestore with:
+- Start Time (Clock In)
+- End Time (Clock Out)
+- Break Duration
+- Total Worked Hours (calculated automatically)
+- Users can view their work history in the Activity Card.
+- Maps display locations of clock-ins and clock-outs.
+- Total work hours for the selected day are calculated dynamically.
+- 🚀 All data is synced in real-time using Firebase Firestore.

 ### Admin Features
 - Admins can be manually assigned in Firestore (`isAdmin: true`).
 - Admins can access advanced reports (feature in progress).